Hill Street Blues: Setting

 There are several mentions through the series of characters going down to "the shore", which implies a lake or oceanfront setting.
 One indication of setting within the show was given by the Southern-accented character Officer Andy Renko when he stated in the season one episode "Politics as Usual": "Just drop that cowboy stuff.
 I was born in New Jersey, never been west of Chicago in my life", as if to imply that they were in Chicago.
 In Season 1 episode 12, Captain Furillo informs Lieutenant Hunter that the armored vehicle he was test driving has been found "in the East River", implying New York City.
 In Season 2, Episode 3, Sergeant Esterhaus references guarding "the national guard armory in Newark", implying a location in or near New Jersey.
 Season 2 episode 18 shows an elevated subway train on which the transit agency "CTA" can clearly be seen, suggesting Chicago.
 Throughout the series, characters occasionally mention well-known Chicago street names, such as Michigan Avenue, or other Chicago-related landmarks, such as the Blue Line subway and Mercy Hospital.
-Both of the characters played by Dennis Franz employ a heavy Chicago-type accent, also employed by Dan Aykroyd in The Blues Brothers, a motion picture set and filmed in Chicago.
+Both of the characters played by Dennis Franz employ a heavy Chicago-type accent.

 In a Season 5 episode, during an undercover detail, Detective Belker is knocked unconscious by a criminal and stashed in the luggage compartment of an interstate bus.
 A package labeled "Springfield ILL" (using the old three-letter Postal Service state abbreviation) is next to him.
 When he is finally freed from the compartment and told he is in Springfield, it is still daytime and after he rides a bus back to his origin, it is now early evening and the other detective at his detail is not alarmed when Belker explains his absence as "following a tail", implying the distance was not very great (Springfield is roughly a three-hour drive from Chicago via I-55).

 The show also contains a few references to locations in Buffalo.
 In one episode, Lt.
 Hunter talks about needing to get rid of tickets for the "Sabres."
 Buffalo place names mentioned on the show include the Kubiak Lodge, Ganson St. and the canals, Gabriel's Gate bar, Decker St. and West Utica St.

 Show writer Steven Bochco attended college at the Carnegie Institute of Technology (now Carnegie Mellon University) in Pittsburgh.
 The run-down, shabby, drug-ridden impression of Pittsburgh's Hill District that Bochco acquired was apparently part of the inspiration for the show.
 He intended the setting to resemble several cities, including Chicago, New York, Pittsburgh and Buffalo.